yoyostudy/Yoyo/README.md

 ## 🍺 Bonjour!

-# Hi 👏 I am currently a Master Student in CS@SFU
-A few things about me:
+About:

+- 5 years' coding experience
+- struggling to find a job
-- Life is a wilderness, not a track.
+- 🌞 Life is a wilderness, not a track.